gqphd/express-rest-file-server/README.md

 * storageType: can be `memory` or `disk` (defaults to memory)
 * storagePath: where to store the files if storage is set to `disk` (defaults to `/tmp`)

+## Routes

+### POST /files

+Uploads a file to the store with its original name

+### POST /files/:filename

+Uploads a file to the store with a custom name (:filename)

+### POST /files/chunk/:filename

+Uploads a chuck of a file to the store with a custom name (:filename)

+### POST /files/assemble/:filename

+_Builds_ a file from its chunks

+### GET /files/:filename

+Retrieve a file by its name

+### GET /files/:filename/size

+Retrieve a file size by its name

+### DELETE /files/:filename

+Remove a file by its name